This page is provided in English as the authoritative version. Translations are for your convenience.

 2.2 Cancellation by SevaCart or the partner

-If the temple is unable to perform the seva for reasons attributable to the temple or to SevaCart (temple closure, priest unavailability, civil disturbance, force majeure), we refund 100% of the contribution — including platform fee (and GST, when applicable) — within 7 working days from the date the cancellation is confirmed.
+If the temple is unable to perform the seva for reasons attributable to the temple or to SevaCart (temple closure, priest unavailability, civil disturbance, force majeure), we refund 100% of the contribution — including platform fee (and GST, when applicable).
+The refund is initiated within 1 working day of the cancellation being confirmed, and the bank credit reaches you in 7–10 business days.

 2.3 Duplicate or failed transactions

-If the payment gateway charges you twice for the same booking, or if your card is debited but the booking does not get recorded (technical failure), the duplicate or stranded amount is refunded within 5 working days from the date the gateway reconciliation confirms the duplicate.
+If the payment gateway charges you twice for the same offering, or if your card is debited but the offering does not get recorded (technical failure), the duplicate or stranded amount is refunded within 5 working days from the date the gateway reconciliation confirms the duplicate.

 3. How the refund is calculated